 - Support your local climbing store.
 Stores often have good walls for testing a few pairs and gyms now often have stores that allow you a good amount of in-house testing.
 If you find the pair you like you can often get them price-matched (or a small reduction vs online) and you’ll support your community.

 Our Top Pick – Best Beginner Climbing Shoe

-They're fairly stiff and supportive which will help with reducing any foot pain from small holds.
+They’re fairly stiff and supportive which will help with reducing any foot pain from small holds.
 The inner is soft and comfy, with a roomy toe box for no painful toes.
-The rubber is a mix of softer, sticky grip and more durable for sandpaper gym walls.
+The rubber is sticky but fairly tough and is built to last beginners a little longer on sandpaper gym walls.